 Split into ten chapters ‘The Yorkshire Witch’ gently carries you through the life of Mary Bateman.
 Sixteen pages of photos are also included grounding the narrative and providing a fascinating insight into the sights and surroundings key to this tale.

 The story of Mary Bateman is a complex one with many twists and turns as her numerous frauds, thefts, and deceptions gradually lead her to murder.
 Summer Strevens is an experienced historian who has been able to bring this story back to life through engaging writing and insightful description.
 She has packed a great deal of information into this book, but it does not read as a heavily overloaded narrative.
 Instead, it is an enjoyable journey with the knowledge that what you are reading is based on research and facts giving you the real story of Mary Bateman as the Yorkshire Witch.

 In places sentences are very long and slight deviations into historical information can take away from the tale, however, these are minor points that do not impact the enjoyability of this book.

 Mary Bateman as the Yorkshire Witch

 Marrying her husband John Bateman who she’d known only a few weeks on 26 February 1793, she soon proved that a life with Mary Bateman meant a life of constant moving to avoid the locals catching on to her scams and the authorities who would want her punished.
-Mary, always looking to expand on her scams, created a number of personas which she said she could ‘connect’ with and carry messages to.
+Mary, always looking to expand on her scams, created a number of personas that she said she could ‘connect’ with and carry messages to.